splunk/public-o11y-docs/rum/rum-rules.rst

 Write a custom rule
 =======================

+Follow these steps to write a custom rule:

 1. Learn about your URLs.
 Identify the components and tokens.
 2. Figure out what kind of results you want to see.
 3. Review the pattern syntax and examples to better understand how to formulate rules that work for your data.